Dummiesman/angel-file-formats/Midtown Madness 2/BND.md

         sound: 0
     }

-    quad 0  1  2  3  0
+    // the final number is the material index quad 0  1  2  3  0
     tri 3  4  0  0
     quad 5  6  7  8  0